 Certified Health IT Product List (CHPL)

-The Certified Health IT Product List (CHPL) provides the authoritative, comprehensive listing of certified Complete Electronic Health Records (EHRs) and EHR Module(s).
-Access the CHPL
+The Certified Health IT Product List (CHPL) is the authoritative and comprehensive listing of certified health IT.

 Developers and Vendors

-In the ONC HIT Certification Program, Developers or Vendors with questions about their EHR product’s CHPL listing should contact the ONC-Authorized Certification Body (ONC-ACB) who certified the product.
+Developers or Vendors with questions about their health IT product’s CHPL listing should contact the ONC-Authorized Certification Body (ONC-ACB) that certified the product.
 Additional information on certification and testing laboratories may be found here.

 Can’t find the answer to your question?
 Contact the Office of Certification via ONC.Certification@hhs.gov.